app-sre/go-qontract-reconcile/README.md

 timeout: Timeout in seconds for the run, defines maximum runtime. (default: 0)

 qontract:
-  serverurl: URL to the GraphQL API.
-REQUIRED
+  serverurl: URL to the GraphQL API REQUIRED
+  token: Value of Authorization header
+  timeout: Timeout for qontract requests (default: 60s)

 vault:
-  addr: Address to access Vault.
-REQUIRED
+  addr: Address to access Vault REQUIRED
   authtype: Authentication type either token or approle REQUIRED
   token: Token to access Vault, requires setting authtype to token
   roleid: Role ID to use for authentication, requires setting authtype to approle